kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-technologies/03-medium-sized-screens.md

 `_row.css`

-Copy the medium section, paste and rename to:
+1. Copy the medium section
+2. Paste and rename to:

 ```css
 @mixin atLarge {